franciscoengenheiro/concurrent-problem-sets/README.md

 - **Additional notes**:
     - the thread is interrupted while waiting and throws an `InterruptedException`.
     - a thread that specifies a timeout of *zero* will not wait for the executor to shut down and will return `false` immediately.
+    - the last thread to terminate is also responsible to signal all the threads waiting for the executor to shut down.

 ### ThreadPoolExecutorWithFuture
 #### Description